sensorlab/logatec-portal/cr-etel-tutorial.md

         rolling_file:
           log_dir: .

 Finally, we can run our experiment.
-Enter the following on the command line (if you reserved a cluster different from the `lgt-industrial` (LOG-a-TEC industrial zone), change the value of the `--cluster` option accordingly):
+Enter the following on the command line (if you reserved a cluster other than `lgt-industrial` (LOG-a-TEC industrial zone), change the value of the `--cluster` option accordingly):

     omf_ec -c config.yml 01-hello.rb -- --cluster lgt-industrial